-[Regulation 12 amended in Gazette 10 January 1986 p.
+[Regulation 12, formerly regulation 13, renumbered as regulation 12 in Gazette 10 Jan 1986 p.
 138.]

 13. Applicable method of determining annual percentage rate

 For the purposes of section 38(b)(iii) of the Act, each method specified in Schedule 2 is an applicable method.